lukamillion/ai-team/code/FeedForward/README.md

     * [HDF5](https://docs.h5py.org/en/stable/)
     * [Pandas](https://pandas.pydata.org/)

-Code was developed and tested on the following system but should run platform independant as of our knowlage.
+Code was developed and tested on the following system but should run platform independant as of our knowledge.

     Ubuntu 20.04.1
     Python 3.8.3